fullerpault/WeExist/pages/about.md

 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About We Exist" %}
+{% include feature/nav-menu.html sections="About We Exist;Acknowledgements" %}

 ## About We Exist